 Julian Watson is the senior principal analyst of Internet of Things (IoT) connectivity research at IHS Markit.
 He is responsible for analyzing IoT technologies, applications and business models.

-Senior Research Analyst, Security - Fintech & Blockchain
+Research & Analysis Manager, Security - Fintech & Blockchain

 Ms. Ruomeng Wang, senior analyst at IHS Markit, focuses on fintech and blockchain research.